IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 The youngest of three, I grew up in a small town outside of Ann Arbor Michigan.
 I came to Indiana for college (to please my Grandmother who lived in Fishers at the time) and I never left.
 I am an art teacher and have been teaching since Fall ’06.
 I currently teach on the North Side at a College Prep High School.
 This year I have also been blessed with an Eli Lilly Teacher Creativity Fellowship Grant.
 With this grant I am taking up residency at the Stutz building in suite A-275 where I will be continuing my journey of discovering happiness through canvas and paper.
 I live in Westfield with my husband and two little boys.

-Graphic Arts; Media; Performing Arts: Dance; Visual Arts: Graphic Arts, Illustration, Painting, Photography, Printmaking, Works on paper
+Graphic Arts; Media; Performing Arts: Dance; Visual Arts: Graphic Arts, Illustration, Painting, Photography, Printmaking, Works on paper; term

 I am an artist and an illustrator who is currently a junior at Indiana University – Bloomington.
 I work with traditional mediums like pen and ink, watercolor, acrylic paint and colored pencil as a medium.
 I’ve worked as a freelancer in creating design templates for customers and helping them market their business to their clients and customers.